Plommonsorbet/oesr/README.md

 ## Description

 *Note I'm using dsprenkels implementation of ssss which already generates a random key and encrypts the data with the key.
-Normally it is not safe to split anything other than completely random data with SSSS*
+Normally it is not safe to split anything other than completely random data with SSS*

 The core principle of this methodology is having a number of what I will call _peers_, this is essentially just a usb that you could give to someone, or hide somewhere.
-These usbs all have their own pgp key, however they also contain a SSSS share of each others keys.
+These usbs all have their own pgp key, however they also contain a SSS share of each others keys.
 So that as a group you can always "restore" another peer, this is for the sake of redundancy.

 Example: person 1 splits their key into N shares which is the number of people - 1 since you own your own complete key, and setting the threshold to 3.
 This means that we have a redundancy of 1, we can lose one usb before it is no longer possible to recover a peer.
 ![graph-1](./media/ssss-split-graph.png)